Kristin Kaltenhäuser

 prof_pic.jpeg

-I have a BA in Media and Culture Studies, a MSc in Software Design, specialising in algorithms and data science from the IT University in Copenhagen, Denmark, and an MA in Intercultural Communication and Gender Studies from the European University in Frankfurt/Oder, Germany.
+I hold a BA in Media and Culture Studies, a MSc in Software Design, specialising in algorithms and data science from the IT University in Copenhagen, Denmark, and an MA in Intercultural Communication and Gender Studies from the European University in Frankfurt/Oder, Germany.
 Additionally, I have several years of work experience: I worked as a diversity analyst at CERN, Switzerland for two years.
-During my three years at Ørsted, a wind energy company in Denmark, I worked as a data scientist and model engineer, building, deploying and maintaining machine learning models to predict failures in large machinery.
-Currently, I am a PhD student with the Software, Data, People & Society section (SDPS) at the Department of Computer Science of the University of Copenhagen, Denmark and part of the Confronting Data Co-Lab.
+During my three years at Ørsted, a wind energy company in Denmark, I worked as a data scientist and model engineer, where I developed ML models to predict mechanical failures in large-scale infrastructure.

 I am a public speaker on topics such as my research and diversity and inclusion.